apache/druid/docs/operations/clean-metadata-store.md

  - `druid.coordinator.kill.compaction.on`: When `true`, enables cleanup for compaction configuration records.
  - `druid.coordinator.kill.compaction.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible compaction configuration records.
 Defaults to `P1D`.

-Compaction configuration records do not have a retention period.
-Druid deletes compaction configuration records at every cleanup cycle for inactive datasources, which do not have segments either used or unused.

 >If you already have an extremely large compaction configuration, you may not be able to delete compaction configuration due to size limits with the audit log.
 In this case you can set `druid.audit.manager.maxPayloadSizeBytes` and `druid.audit.manager.skipNullField` to avoid the auditing issue.
 See [Audit logging](../configuration/index.md#audit-logging).